holosoe/id-server/README.md

 Start the MySQL server.

 Create a database.
 Set `MYSQL_DB_NAME` in config.js to the name of the database hosted on the MySQL server (default: 'db').

-### Redis Server

-Start the redis server.

-For production, the `REDIS_ENDPOINT` environment variable must be set.
-Do not include the port number.
-The port must be specified in config.js.
-It defaults to port 6379.

-For local development, `REDIS_ENDPOINT` does not need to be set.
-You must run a redis server at localhost:6379.
-The easiest way to do this is with the redis docker image:

-        docker run --network host redis

-(Using `--network host` assumes you are not using your local redis for anything else.)

 ## Run